 Website: Le Défi Media Group

 Although there are no real stats to know which Mauritius newspaper has the most visited website (for all intents and purposes, the official Le Defi website does not even seem to use Google Analytics), it is fairly obvious that it is also the most read online newspapers.
 It is updated every day, and uses an intuitive and straight-forward layout.
 It used to have a horrible Comments system, but has since switched to the well-known Disqus plugin.
 Comments are approved quickly enough, and these seem to be well moderated.

 L'ExpressL'Express is a Mauritius newspaper that comes out every morning and has a good following, especially its Sunday version (pictured below; the other days' format is different).

 As long as the right-most advertisements are ignored, it is also a decent website.
 It however suffers from one of the worst commenting systems I have ever seen where you enter your comments in a simple HTML form and the latter is not visible by default (you need to click on an arrow to view it).
 They seem to be rather edgy about accepting comments, which is quite ironic coming from a newspaper.

 As an example, following Microsoft's acquisition of Skype on Tuesday 10 May 2011, some genius at L'Express posted a news article about how "Microsoft could maybe buy Skype" on Wednesday 11 May.
 This is a whole day after the deal actually went through, and Microsoft's interest in Skype was already going around the major US tech news websites as early as Monday 09 May (in fact, the deal was agreed on the 9th, but released officially on the 10th).
-My comment pointing this out on the article was never approved, which is funny coming from a newspaper that's making a fuss about their rights to publish information without being harassed by the ever present Mauritius government.
+My comment pointing this out on the article was never approved, which is funny coming from a newspaper that's widely known making a fuss about their rights to publish information.

 The Mauritius newspaper Le Mauricien also consists of a few publications: